harisbabic/Node/DEVELOPMENT_GUIDELINES.md

 ### 9. Performance
 - Consider the performance implications of your code, especially for database operations and API calls.
+- Ensure all scripts are executable with `chmod +x`.

 ### 10. Accessibility
 - Ensure new UI components are accessible and follow WCAG guidelines.